logzio/documentation/docs/shipping/Code/node-js.md

 ## Traces

-### Auto-instrument Node.js and Send Traces to Logz.io
+### Auto-instrument Node.js and send Traces to Logz.io

 This integration includes:

-* Installing the OpenTelemetry Node.js instrumentation packages on your application host
+* Install OpenTelemetry Node.js instrumentation packages on your host.
-* Installing the OpenTelemetry collector with Logz.io exporter
+* Install the OpenTelemetry collector with Logz.io exporter.
-* Running your Node.js application in conjunction with the OpenTelemetry instrumentation
+* Run your Node.js application with OpenTelemetry instrumentation.

-On deployment, the Node.js instrumentation automatically captures spans from your application and forwards them to the collector, which exports the data to your Logz.io account.
+The Node.js instrumentation captures spans and forwards them to the collector, which exports the data to your Logz.io account.

 **Before you begin, you'll need**:

-* A Node.js application without instrumentation
+* A Node.js application without instrumentation.
-* An active account with Logz.io
+* An active Logz.io account.
-* Port `4318` available on your host system
+* Port `4318` available on your host system.
-* A name defined for your tracing service.
-You will need it to identify the traces in Logz.io.
+* A name for your tracing service to identify traces in Logz.io.

 :::note
 This integration uses OpenTelemetry Collector Contrib, not the OpenTelemetry Collector Core.